joakin/boxes-and-bubbles/README.md

 This is a port from [jastice/boxes-and-bubbles](https://github.com/jastice/boxes-and-bubbles) to elm 0.19.
 Unpublished in the package registry ATM.
+Right now the engine seems a bit unstable and the API can be improved, it is a bit inconsistent.
+So I'm not sure if this is usable in any games.

+---

 A simple-as-possible 2D physics rigid-body physics engine for Elm.
 Supports only bubbles (circles) and boxes (axis-aligned rectangles).